 Manuals & Sales Literature for EX-CELL-O products is available

-The XLO ram-turret milling machine Model 602 was built in Canada by the Ex-Cell-O Corporation of 120 Weston Street, London, Ontario; Excello was, at one time, a major manufacturer of machine tools and produced many specialised and advanced machines including horizontal double-spindle boring machines, form, thread and tool grinders, profiling machines, lapping machines, grinding spindles and a host of other ancillary precision engineering equipment.
+The XLO ram-turret milling machine Model 602 was built in Canada by the Ex-Cell-O Corporation of 120 Weston Street, London, Ontario; Excello was, at one time, a major manufacturer of machine tools and produced many specialised and advanced machines including lathes, horizontal double-spindle boring machines, form, thread and tool grinders, profiling machines, lapping machines, grinding spindles and a host of other ancillary precision engineering equipment.
 Unfortunately in November, 1985 manufacturing ceased and in 1986 the Company stopped trading.

 Of substantial construction, the Ex-Cello-O weighed over 2400 lbs and found favour with many jobbing engineering shops that might otherwise have chosen the splendid but ubiquitous American Bridgeport.
 Three table sizes were available: 36", 42" and 48" with, respectively, travels of 25", 31" and 37"; the table cross travel was a useful 13" and the vertical 16".
 The table and knee ways were all hand-scraped and fitted with tapered gib strips; the table was not fitted with power feed as standard, but an optional kit was available--for either factory or retro-fitting--which, using a 0.25 hp motor, provided 12 speeds in two settings: low range from 1 to 3 inches per minute and high range from 3 to 9.75 inches per minute.
 Interestingly, although the fitting of the power-feed conversion reduced the table travel by 3.75 inches, the unit was not mounted on the table itself - where its weight might have caused the table to be deflected at the extreme end of its travel - but was hung from the edge of the cross slide.